themasterofdisaster/javascript-studyhall/test/chai/about_chai.md

 `node --version`

 Create a project (I created something simple using Visual Studio Code).
-And add the Chai library to the project by running the following on the terminal
+Add Chai library to your project by navigating to the path of the project:

-Make sure to navigate to the project path
+`cd devmm/javascipt-studyhall`

+And run the following command to install:
-`npm install chai -save-dev`
+`npm isntall chai -save-dev`

 ### Running Chai Tests